carlynorama/APItizer/README.md

 If it is specific to the servers actual API it goes... there.

 There are many Packages that are a better choices for underpinning an API Client in Swift.
 Much of what's here is more robustly executed in Vapor for example.
-This Package is mostly for prototyping working with a new API to learn about Swift / to going quickly.
+This Package is mostly for prototyping working with a new API to learn about Swift / to get going quickly.

 See also [APIng](https://github.com/carlynorama/APIng), a command line tool used for quickly checking new functions that will end up in here.